-Next, attach the SDS document and enter the name for your new material.
+Next, attach the SDS document and enter the name for your new product/material.
 We suggest using the Toxnot Standard Auto-calculations.
 You can learn more about our auto-calculation modes here.

 Next, Toxnot will read what it can from the file and fill out the information about that material from the SDS.
 For my example, pictured below is the information it pulled from the SDS sheet.
 You can change/adjust chemical information on this page, or you can wait until the next step.
 Once you're satisfied, you can select "Save & Next" (don't worry, you can still make changes on the next page).

 On this page, you will see the SDS sheet that you uploaded.
 To take a look at the BOM, you can click on the the name of the SDS.

 In this BOM view, you can view the material BOM created from the data provided in the SDS.